Conformally equivariant quantization for spinning particles: Symmetries of spinning particles

-and it vanishes else, i.e.\ on all the spaces $\sT^{-\frac{1}{n}}_{k,\k,s;\a\b}$ with $s\neq 0$ or $\a\b\neq 00$.
-The kernel of $\Pi_{01} G^\nabla\bdel^*$ restricted to $\sT^{-\frac{1}{n}}_{0,\k,0;00}$ is the space of conformal Killing $\k$-forms. \end{prop} \begin{proof} The operator $\Pi_{\bf 0}\circ G^\nabla$ is $\fkg$-invariant in the conformally flat case, as proved in theorem~\ref{thmConfInv}.
-Moreover, it is the composition of the Levi-Civita covariant derivative with the projection on some irreducible homogeneous subbundle, so that, by Fegan's work \cite{Feg76}, it is invariant by a conformal change of metric over a general manifold $(M,\mg)$.
+\begin{proof} The operator $\Pi_{\bf 0}\circ G^\nabla$ is the composition of the Levi-Civita covariant derivative with the projection on an irreducible homogeneous subbundle.
+By Theorem~\ref{thmConfInv}, it is $\fkg$-invariant in the conformally flat case, and by Fegan's work \cite{Feg76}, it is invariant by a conformal change of metric over a general manifold $(M,\mg)$.